Josh Ho-Sang

-Joshua Navarro Ho-Sang (born January 22, 1996) is a Canadian professional ice hockey forward for the Florida Everblades of the ECHL.
-He was selected by the New York Islanders in the first round, 28th overall, in the 2014 NHL Entry Draft.
+Joshua Navarro Ho-Sang (born January 22, 1996) is a Canadian rapper and professional ice hockey forward who is currently an unrestricted free agent.
+He was selected by the New York Islanders in the first round, 28th overall, in the 2014 NHL entry draft.

 The Toronto Sun described him in June 2014 as a "singular hockey player of immense talent, caught on an island of discourse."
 He said of himself: "I'm more emotional than most people.
 That poses a problem for the hockey world.
 A lot of players are trained to hold their emotions...
 I love to dangle.
 I love to play an offensive game.
 I love to celebrate when I score."

 Early and personal life

 Ho-Sang was born in Toronto, Ontario, to a Jamaican father of Chinese and African descent and a Chilean mother of Russian-Jewish and Swedish heritage.
 He grew up in the Thornhill neighbourhood of the Regional Municipality of York, in the Toronto suburbs.
 He said he has "always celebrated the Jewish holidays like Chanukah and the High Holidays with family and friends," as well as Christmas and Easter.
 When he was 17 years old, Toronto Sun writer Steve Simmons predicted that he "might be better than all" the previous Jewish ice hockey players (which included the then-current Jewish NHL players centre Michael Cammalleri, right winger Mike Brown, left winger Eric Nystrom, and centre Jeff Halpern).

 His father, Wayne, is a black Jamaican professional tennis player from Kingston, Jamaica, whose grandfather is Chinese from Hong Kong; he was also a member of the reggae band Fujahtive.
 His business analyst mother, Ericka, is Jewish and was born in Santiago, Chile, to Russian and Swedish parents.
 His father immigrated to Canada from Jamaica at the age of 10, and his mother immigrated to Canada from Chile at the age of 12.

 His brother Khole is five years his junior.
 At age 13 in November 2014, Khole was a member of Team Ontario in American football and was slated to play for Canada in the 2015 Snooper Bowl, an international Pop Warner Football competition.
 As a first degree black belt in taekwondo, he finished second in his category at Nationals in 2014, and was named to Team Ontario and the Canadian national team.